Diabetes insipidus (DI) is a rare disorder that can occur as a consequence of histiocytosis involving the pituitary gland.

 Diabetes insipidus is a result of damage to the pituitary gland, a small gland at the base of the brain which stores and releases a hormone called ADH (antidiuretic hormone), also known as vasopressin.
 This hormone normally causes the kidney to control the amount of water released as urine from the body.
 When the pituitary is damaged, the kidneys lose too much water (increased urination), which then leads to increased thirst.

 The connection between histiocytosis and diabetes insipidus was first reported in the late 1800s.
-Since then, DI has been recognized as a characteristic feature of LCH.
-It is known to also occur in other histiocytic disorders, such as Rosai Dorfman and JXG.
+Since then, DI has been recognized as a characteristic feature of Langerhans cell histiocytosis (LCH) and Erdheim-Chester disease (ECD).
+It is known to also occur in other histiocytic disorders, such as Rosai Dorfman disease (RDD) and Xanthogranuloma (XG/JXG).

-It is believed that approximately between 5% and 50% of LCH patients develop DI depending on the extent of disease.
+It is believed that approximately between 5% and 50% of patients develop DI depending on the extent of disease.
 The risk of developing DI in patients with multisystem LCH is 4 to 6 times more than those with single-system disease.
 Patients with skull, facial, and/or eye bone lesions are at much higher risk of developing DI.
-This risk is increased further if LCH remains active for a longer period or if it recurs.
+This risk is increased further if the histiocytic disorder remains active for a longer period or if it recurs.

-Diabetes insipidus is recognized by a great increase in the amount of urine passed (often several gallons per day) and an increased thirst.
-Any patient with known LCH with an increase in drinking habits or passing large amounts of urine should be tested for DI.
+Diabetes insipidus is characterized by a great increase in the amount of urine passed (often several gallons per day) and an increased thirst.
+Any histiocytosis patient with an increase in drinking habits or passing large amounts of urine should be tested for DI.

 Diabetes insipidus is usually a permanent, lifelong condition and cannot be cured.
-However, the symptoms of constant thirst and urination can be well controlled with treatment with DDAVP, a synthetic kind of vasopressin, and normal, symptom-free quality of life can be restored.
+However, the symptoms of constant thirst and urination can be well controlled with treatment with DDAVP, a synthetic kind of vasopressin, and which can restore quality of life can be restored.

 The most common symptoms associated with diabetes insipidus (DI) are extreme thirst and excessive urination.
 Some patients may drink as much as a full glass of fluids every 10 to 20 minutes.
 As DI may start in the toddler age group, the excessive thirst and asking for fluids may be misinterpreted as “bad behavior” or habit and parents may be mistakenly told to withhold fluids to break the habit.
 It is important that these children are allowed open access to fluids until treatment is started.
 If unable to find fluids easily, some children have been known to drink directly from faucets, baths, pet dishes, swimming pools, and other unusual sources around the home.